 -

 Turn the mixer off and add the flour mixture.
-Stir on low speed until a dough comes together.
+Stir on low speed until the dough comes together.

 -